 Three Ways to Make a Decision and Get Things Done

-If you are a person living with ADHD, chances are decision-making can at times be overwhelming and can delay getting things done.
+If you're a person with ADHD, chances are decision-making can at times be overwhelming and can delay getting things done.
 Bowled over by too much information and choices, it can be difficult to figure out what to prioritize.
-You may get frustrated and put the decision off, make a quick decision you later regret or let the situation make the decision for you.
+You may get frustrated and put the decision off, make a quick decision you later regret, or let the situation make the decision for you.

 Here are 3 ways to get you on the road to better decision-making so you can get things done.